-Pet owners can do certain things in order to avoid the development of secondary issues.
-For instance, keeping your dog's hair short will help to prevent skin lesions and turning their bed on a regular basis will help to prevent bed sores.
-Additionally, it is important to dog owners to monitor their pet's weight and stay alert of signs of urinary tract problems.
+Pet parents can do certain things to avoid the development of secondary issues.
+For instance, keeping your dog's hair short will help prevent skin lesions.
+Turning your dog’s bed regularly or investing in an orthopedic dog bed will help prevent bed sores.
+Monitoring your pet's weight and staying alert for signs of urinary tract problems are also important.

 What is Spinal Degeneration

-Additionally, spinal degeneration can develop as a secondary condition stemming from degenerative myelopathy.
-Spinal degeneration can also be caused by diseases including Invertebral Disc Disease, Spondylosis Deformans, and Lumbosacral Stenosis.
+Spinal degeneration can develop as a secondary condition stemming from DM.
+Spinal degeneration can also be caused by several diseases including intervertebral disc disease (IVDD), spondylosis deformans, and lumbosacral stenosis.

-Thankfully, spinal degeneration resulting from Invertebral Disc Disease, Spondylosis Deformans, and Lumbosacral Stenosis can be effectively treated, with specific treatment depending on the severity of the disease.
+Thankfully, spinal degeneration resulting from IVDD, spondylosis deformans, and lumbosacral stenosis can be effectively treated with specific treatment that depends on disease severity.

-Sadly, if the spinal degeneration is a result of degenerative myelopathy, there is no cure.
-For this reason, seeking veterinary intervention at the earliest sign of the disease is imperative.
+Sadly, spinal degeneration resulting from DM has no cure.
+For this reason, seeking veterinary intervention at the earliest signs of the disease is imperative.
 An early diagnosis can truly make a world of difference for your dog.

 Diagnosing DM in Dogs

 Speaking of diagnosis, let's cover what to expect at your vet's office.

 Diagnosing DM in dogs isn't as simple as you may think.
 An accurate diagnosis is often made after eliminating several other potential causes for your dog's symptoms.
 Your veterinarian will perform specific laboratory tests, including thyroid function tests and tissue biopsies, to look for other signs that would explain your dog’s severe muscle weakness.